ciscoheat/mithril-hx/README.md

 `node noderendering.js server`

 Starts a server on [http://localhost:6789](http://localhost:6789) that executes the same code on server and client.
-The server generates the HTML so the page is percieved to load quickly, then the client enables the functionality.
-Check [this article](http://artsy.github.io/blog/2013/11/30/rendering-on-the-server-and-client-in-node-dot-js/) for more about isomorphic code.
+The server generates the HTML so the page is percieved to load quickly and search engines can index it, then the client enables the functionality.
 # Feedback please!

 Feedback is always welcome!
 [Open an issue](https://github.com/ciscoheat/mithril-hx/issues) and give me a piece of your mind. :)